Inside the Eye

 Inside the Eye is the fifth and final album by the American band Skin Yard.
 It was released in 1993, more than a year after the band had decided to break up.

 Production

-The album contains songs written by Skin Yard before they broke up; it was recorded between April and November of 1992.
+The album contains songs written by Skin Yard before they broke up; it was recorded between April and November 1992.
 The album cover art is by Jim Blanchard.